Last Updated on June 25, 2024 by Tech Queries Team

 Real-life example: When you open Facebook or any other website in your internet browser, it stores some data in the Cache.
 So, when you open the same website again, it loads faster than before.
 It is because some of the data like thumbnail, logo, and images were already present in Cache, and your web browser doesn’t have to reload it again.

-Another Example: When you open your gallery app, it stores all the folder thumbnails in the Cache Memory.
+Another Example: When you open your gallery app for the first time, it stores all the folder thumbnails in the Cache Memory.
 So, whenever you open the gallery app, the mobile processor doesn’t have to load the thumbnail images again and again.

-There are three types of Cache Memory that are Level 1, Level 2, and Level 3.
+There are three levels of Cache Memory that are Level 1, Level 2, and Level 3.

 Level 1 (L1 Cache):